fairuzsafwan/deepMerge/README.md

 **1. Using the pretrained model**

 run the command below:
-- folderName = the name of the parent folder where the model resides (eg. pretrained_model)
+- modelName = the name of the parent folder where the model resides (eg. pretrained_model)
 - fromEpoch = select an epoch from which the model should be used for reconstructions (eg. 80)
 - GPU = select a GPU to use from 0 to N (where N is the total number of GPUs available minus 1). set it to 0 if you only have one GPU (eg. 0)

-> sh reconstruct.sh folderName fromEpoch GPU
+> sh reconstruct.sh modelName fromEpoch GPU
 ```
 sh reconstruct.sh pretrained_model 80 0
 ```